ixqifeba/ixqifeba.github.io/content/posts/reverdie.md

 <div class="post-poem">
 How long
 have I been deaf
-to
-the invitation
+to the invitation
 of beauty.

-shimmering aspens,
+Shimmering aspens,
 gentle blue,
 intimate whispers
-between the breeze and the leaves,
+of the breeze and
+the leaves.

 I don't recall
 ignoring you,